I have been a champion of redesigning one’s career to meet a goal, realize a dream or follow a calling.

 I wrote a book about it.

-I interview men+women who changed their careers, in big and small ways, in an effort to provide others with different models of possibilities and help stoke the I-want-to-do-something-different fire in their belly.
+I host a podcast where I interview men+women who changed their careers, in big and small ways, in an effort to provide others with different models of possibilities and help stoke the I-want-to-do-something-different fire in their belly.

-I help people design and plan their career reinvention.
+My work is focused on helping people design and plan their career reinvention.

 So, what I’m about to say is probably going to sound close to sacrilegious.